 In 1979, American Ballet Theater dancers Bojan Spassoff and Stephanie Wolf-Spassoff attained direction of the Company and began the change from a civic company to a semi-professional company with three productions in addition to The Nutcracker in a single season.
 The Company name changed to Ballet Oklahoma in 1981 and they moved into a newly renovated facility the following year.

 In 1983, New York City Ballet star Edward Villella joined the Company as Artistic Director and brought the work of George Balanchine into the repertory during his three seasons.
 In 1986, Dallas Ballet dancers Bryan Pitts and Laura Flagg-Pitts joined the company as Artistic Director and Assistant to the Director, respectively.
 During the Pitts’ tenure, the company instituted its annual Artsreach program to bring students from across the state to the Civic Center for a live ballet performance.
 This program received the Governor’s Arts Award in 1997.

-Oklahoma City Ballet’s repertory includes works by 20th century masters George Balanchine, Antony Tudor, and Gerald Arpino, plus works by some of today’s premiere contemporaries like Twyla Tharp, Stanton Welch, Nicolo Fonte, Helen Pickett, Amy Seiwert, Jessica Lang, and Mills.
-The company also regularly stages full-length classics like Giselle, Coppelia, Swan Lake and Romeo and Juliet.
+Oklahoma City Ballet’s repertory includes works by 20th century masters George Balanchine, Antony Tudor, Agnes de Mille, and Gerald Arpino, plus works by some of today’s premiere contemporaries including Twyla Tharp, Jiří Kylián, Nacho Duato, Stanton Welch, Helen Pickett, Jessica Lang, and Mills.
+The company also regularly stages full-length classics like Giselle, Coppelia, Swan Lake and The Sleeping Beauty.
 Oklahoma City Ballet has also presented special dance attractions as part of its role in serving the community.
 In the past, it has sponsored performances by Mikhail Baryshnikov, Rudolf Nureyev, The San Francisco Ballet, Hubbard Street Dance Company, and Alvin Ailey American Dance Theatre.